-The Insight Prison Project (IPP) was founded in 1997 as a community based nonprofit organization dedicated to reducing recidivism, preventing re-victimization and serving public safety through rehabilitation programs inside San Quentin State Prison.
+Insight Prison Project (IPP) was founded in 1997 as a community-based nonprofit organization dedicated to reducing recidivism, preventing re-victimization, and serving public safety through rehabilitation programs inside San Quentin State Prison.
 Under the leadership of Founding Director, Jacques Verduin, IPP provided unique rehabilitation programs for self-selected and motivated prisoners so that they could begin to break the cycle of incarceration.
-Jacques resolved to build an organization that would hold a lamp up in one of the dark places in our culture, a place where we discard human beings, label them as throwaways and forget about them.
+Jacques resolved to build an organization that would carry a lamp into one of the dark places in our culture, a place where we discard human beings, label them as throwaways and forget about them.
 He envisioned an organization built upon the belief that we can only find our human dignity in caring for each other.
-He stated that, “race, class, and economic difference evaporate as we spend time with each other, getting past the idea of one another and connecting with who we really are”.
+He stated that, “race, class, and economic difference evaporate as we spend time with each other, getting past the idea of one another and connecting with who we really are.”
 This work was supported by then San Quentin Warden, Jeanne Woodford, who stated that the “prison itself has a responsibility to address the need of the community to prevent further criminal behavior from released parolees and actively promote rehabilitation as an aspect of crime prevention”.

 Over time, the number of prisoners interested in participating in IPP's programs grew.
 In order to better serve the growing need, IPP brought in Rochelle Edwards to teach parenting classes and James Fox to launch a yoga and meditation program among others.
 This multi-disciplinary rehabilitation program was named the Success Program and is still running today under its current name “Stand Up” Program.

-In 2008, Jaimee Karroll joined the IPP staff as Administrative Director.
-As Program Director, James Fox has continued to expand the Mind Body Integration and Violence Prevention Work as well as the administrative coordination of programs at San Quentin.
-He has traveled nationally and internationally to speak about the use of Yoga as a tool of transformation for people in prison.
-Jaimee has taken on the role of Training, Educational and Curricula Director, and together with Rochelle, has developed the VOEG (Victim Offender Education Group) and VOD (Victim Offender Dialogues) components of IPP's overall program.
+In 2008, Jaimee Karroll joined the IPP staff as Training, Educational and Curricula Director, and together with Rochelle, developed the VOEG (Victim Offender Education Group) and VOD (Victim Offender Dialogues) components of IPP's overall program.
 Supported by an extensive curriculum and facilitator training, VOEG and VOD are evidenced-based model programs that have garnered a national reputation.